Standard Rules Permits

 Look at our How to apply for an environmental permit page before you apply, for up-to-date information on the application process.

-If you currently hold one of these rule sets, and we haven’t been in touch with you, please contact your site compliance officer.
+Rule sets SR2009 No4, SR2012 No10 and SR2012 No12, have been removed for new applicants.
+If you currently hold one of these rule sets, please contact your site compliance officer for more information.

 Please note: Once you have selected the right parts of the form you only need to fill in the sections of that form which are relevant to your application.